Qinetik/libffi/README.md

 ========

 After configuring libffi, files were copied so that master branch could be built.
-Now we just merge changes from libffi master and then run ./configure and then make in the arch folder to create a .libs folder inside where the libraries are
+Now we just merge changes from libffi master and then run `./configure` and then `make` in the Target folder to create a .libs folder inside the Target folder

 The prebuilt libraries are present in each Target's .libs folder for example